 Thank you for your interest in the Lynchburg Prejudice Awareness Summit (PAS)!
 The Virginia Center for Inclusive Communities has conducted this program for middle school students in Virginia for nearly 20 years.
-We will be virtual this year.
+We are excited to be back in person this year!

 Please read the Frequently Asked Questions below.
-If you have any additional questions or would like more details about this program, please contact VCIC’s Educational Programs Associate Emma Cox by email at ecox@inclusiveVA.org.
-We hope to “see” you on February 17 !
+If you have any additional questions or would like more details about this program, please contact VCIC’s Director of Educational Programs Tally Botzer at [email protected].

 What will my students do at the Summit?

-- Sessions are designed to take participants through a process of awareness-to-action.
-VCIC will send a 25-minute video for students to watch the morning of the day of their session, and then students will engage in synchronous conversations with their peers on the day of the program about ways to recognize prejudice and respect others.
-Trained facilitators will guide the students through small group learning activities that explore personal experiences with discrimination and develop conflict resolution skills.
+- The program curriculum takes participants through a process of awareness-to-action.
+Students learn to recognize prejudice and intolerance, and to respect others.
+They work closely with their peers from a wide range of ethnic, cultural and socio-economic backgrounds.
+Trained facilitators guide the students through small group learning activities that explore personal experiences with discrimination and develop conflict resolution skills.

 What is my role during the Summit?

 - We are again pleased to offer an educator professional development session on the day of the Summit, and will continue distributing a monthly “Building Inclusive Schools” e-newsletter to educators featuring curriculum ideas, funding sources, best practices, etc. Note that if you have previously attended the Summit, we recommend sending a new advisor to help support your school in building a critical mass of motivated educators.

 What do I need to know about transportation and lunch?

 - Each school will be responsible for their own transportation to the Prejudice Awareness Summit.
 Once you have registered, you will receive more information with directions to Randolph College and specific parking directions.
 All students and staff members attending the Prejudice Awareness Summit will be provided with lunch according to the dietary restrictions listed on their respective registration forms.